dreamsxin/ext-async/README.md

 > Running an interactive shell on Windows will (automatically) append `1>&3` to every command and start the shell with `STDOUT` redirected to `NUL`.
 This hack allows to avoid `cmd.exe` output and prompt line making there way into command output.
 You can obtain command output using `Process::getStdout()` as usual (just be careful when you are using output redirection in commands yourself as it might break).

 In case you want to create a PHP worker process there is the very handy `fork()` named constructor.
 It will create a process builder that launches another PHP process using the same PHP executable that is running the parent process.
 It will also make sure that the child process uses the same INI file and INI settings (passed to the parent process using PHP's `-d` command line option) as the parent process.
 The child process will have no `STDIN` and inherit both `STDOUT` and `STDERR` from the parent process by default.
 Using `fork()` has an additional benefit: It can establish an IPC pipe to allow full duplex communication between parent and child process (support for transferring TCP and pipe sockets & servers included).
 The parent process has access to the IPC pipe by calling `getIpc()` on the `Process` object created by `start()`.
-In your child process you need to call `Process::forked()` to gain access to the other end of the pipe.
+In your child process you need to call `Process::connect()` to gain access to the other end of the pipe.

 ```php
 namespace Concurrent\Process;